kracr/el-embeddings/README.md

-# EmELpp
+# EmEL-V
-EmEL++ is a geometric approach to generate embeddings for the description logic EL++ The implementation is done using Python and Pytorch Library.
+EmEL-V is a geometric approach to generate embeddings for the description logic EL++ The implementation is done using Python and Pytorch Library.

 ## Requirements